m-a-r-i-o/torreglia/README.md

 # teuvo.ai
-A simple flask app that fits a Self Organizing Map (SOM) to your data and outputs the SOM neurons as a set of data prototypes.
+A simple flask app that provides a basic analysis of a data set uploaded by the user